fish-shell/fish-shell/doc_src/language.rst

 The names given to variables and functions (so called "identifiers") have to follow certain rules:

 - A variable name cannot be empty.
 It can contain only letters, digits, and underscores.
-It may begin and end with any of those characters.
+It may begin and end with any of those characters, but may not consist of numbers only.

 - A function name cannot be empty.
 It may not begin with a hyphen ("-") and may not contain a slash ("/").
 All other characters, including a space, are valid.